anthol42/backtestPro/README.md

 - [X] Add a method in the strategy that can preprocess the data to add indicators on the fly.
 - [X] Test multiple cases (integrative testing) to see if money and performances are accurately computed
 - [X] Test margin investing, margin call and short selling.
+- [ ] html renderer:
+  - [ ] Calculate current worth and append it to the worth portfolio
+  - [ ] Round numbers.
+  - [ ] Format big numbers with spaces.
+  - [ ] Create a Stats calculator like the backtest results, but with a moving window of 1 year.

 ## RoadMap